 • age less than 17 years;

-During the period of such protection, chronic diseases can worsen.
+During the period of such protection, chronic diseases may worsen.
 Discuss all the details with your doctor or gynecologist before you start taking contraceptives.

 Side effects

-In instructions for hormonal contraceptives, mental disorders are sometimes indicated as side effects.
-Usually it is depression and anxiety disorders.
-Fear attacks or panic attacks are not always listed separately, because they are often reduced to just anxiety disorders.
+Instructions for hormonal contraceptives sometimes list mental disorders as side effects.
+These are usually depression and anxiety disorders.
+Fear attacks or panic attacks are not always indicated separately because they are often reduced simply to anxiety disorders.
 Although they deserve special attention and can greatly ruin the life of a woman who uses contraceptives.
-According to studies conducted by the Royal Society of General Practitioners, women taking hormonal contraception have an increased risk of mental illness, neurotic depression (10-40%), the development of psychosis, and suicide.
-Aggressiveness increases, changes in mood and behavior are noted.
+According to research conducted by the Royal Society of General Practitioners, women taking hormonal contraception have an increased risk of mental illness, neurotic depression (10-40%), the development of psychosis, and suicide.
+Aggression increases, and changes in mood and behavior are noted.
 It is possible that this factor has a significant impact on the life of the family and society.

-Considering that even the normally observed fluctuations in the levels of endogenous hormones during the menstrual cycle affect the mood in women (for example, according to data from France and England, 85% of the crimes committed by women occur during their premenstrual period), it becomes clear why when taking GC aggressiveness and depression increase by 10-40%.
+If we consider that the mood in women is influenced even by the normally observed fluctuations in the levels of endogenous hormones during the menstrual cycle (for example, according to data from France and England, 85% of crimes committed by women occur in their premenstrual period), it becomes clear why when taking GC aggression and depression increase by 10-40%.

 Under the influence of contraception, the level of the hormone testosterone, which is responsible for sexuality, is significantly reduced.
-Women taking hormonal contraceptives often complain of a lack of desire, libido, and difficulty getting an orgasm.
-It is known that long-term use of hormonal contraceptives can cause irreversible changes in sexuality and libido.
-Due to the blocking of testosterone in very young girls using contraceptives, there is sexual coldness, often anorgasmia.
+Women taking hormonal contraceptives often complain of a lack of desire, lack of sexual desire, and difficulty achieving orgasm.
+It is known that with long-term use of hormonal contraceptives, irreversible changes in the area of sexuality and libido can occur.
+Due to the blocking of testosterone, very young girls using contraceptives experience sexual coldness, often anorgasmia.

-Particular attention when taking hormonal contraceptives should be paid to the following recommendations:
+When taking hormonal contraceptives, special attention should be paid to the following recommendations:

-• pills designed to prevent unwanted pregnancy do not protect the female body from sexually transmitted diseases;
+• pills intended to protect against unwanted pregnancy do not protect the female body from sexually transmitted diseases;

-• women over 35 years of age when taking combined contraceptive pills should stop smoking, since in this case the risk of blockage of blood vessels increases significantly;
+• women over 35 years of age should stop smoking when taking combined contraceptive pills, as in this case the risk of vascular blockage increases significantly;

-• during feeding, it is undesirable to use tablets of a combined composition, since the estrogen in their composition affects the quality and composition of milk.
-In this case, tablets are prescribed containing only the hormone of the corpus luteum;
+• During breastfeeding, it is undesirable to use tablets of a combined composition, since the estrogen in their composition affects the quality and composition of milk.
+In this case, tablets containing only the corpus luteum hormone are prescribed;

-• if you are prescribed drugs, you must inform your doctor that you are taking hormonal contraceptives;
+• if you are prescribed medications, you must inform your doctor that you are taking hormonal contraceptives;

-• if there was a pass in taking the pills, then there is a need to use additional contraceptives, for example, condoms;
+• if there is a miss in taking pills, then there is a need to use additional contraceptives, for example, condoms;

-• for women with severe forms of endocrine diseases, such as diabetes mellitus, as well as those with pathology of the heart and blood vessels, neoplasms, taking oral contraceptives is undesirable.
+• For women with severe forms of endocrine diseases, for example, diabetes mellitus, as well as those with pathology of the heart and blood vessels, neoplasms, taking oral contraceptives is undesirable.

-This group heals the body from diseases and disorders.
-Such hormonal preparations can be in the form of a tablet or topical application.
-The former are used to treat serious diseases caused by abnormalities in the hormonal background.
-The latter affect more locally, in places of use.
+This group treats the body from diseases and disorders.
+Such hormonal preparations can be in the form of tablets or external use.
+The former are used to treat serious diseases caused by hormonal imbalances.
+The latter affect more locally, at the places of use.

-Often, girls synthesize few hormones responsible for the synthesis of new cells, so cracks or bleeding wounds appear on the skin, especially in winter, which do not heal.
-For their treatment, a dermatologist may prescribe a cream, ointment, lotion with certain hormones.
+Often, girls synthesize few hormones responsible for the synthesis of new cells, so cracks or bleeding wounds appear on the skin, especially in winter, and do not heal.
+To treat them, a dermatologist may prescribe a cream, ointment, or lotion with certain hormones.

-Often, ointments contain corticosteroids, which, when applied to the skin, are absorbed into the blood within a few hours and begin to act.
+Ointments often contain corticosteroids, which, when applied to the skin, are absorbed into the blood within a few hours and begin to act.
 How does this group affect the body?
-This issue should be approached seriously, because the medications most require attention when prescribing, determining the dosage and duration of the course, because the wrong step will cause complications of existing disorders.
+This issue should be approached seriously, because the most important medications require attention when prescribing, determining the dosage and duration of the course, because the wrong step will cause complications of existing disorders.

 Regulatory

-Due to the crazy pace of life, daily poor nutrition, bad habits, sedentary lifestyle and newfangled diets, women often suffer from menstrual irregularities.
+Due to the crazy pace of life, daily poor nutrition, bad habits, sedentary lifestyle and new-fangled diets, women often suffer from menstrual irregularities.
 This negatively affects the development of the reproductive system, the general condition of the body, increases the risk of developing breast cancer, and can also cause infertility.
-But there is a solution to this problem, because most often the cycle goes astray due to changes in the hormonal background.
+But there is a solution to this problem, because most often the cycle goes wrong due to changes in hormonal levels.

-Therefore, a detailed blood test for these substances is taken.
-Such procedures are not cheap, because it is very difficult to work with hormones, but remember: the treatment of the consequences of violations will cost much more, so take care of your body in a timely manner.
+Therefore, a detailed blood test is taken for these substances.
+Such procedures are not cheap, because working with hormones is very difficult, but remember: treating the consequences of disorders will cost much more, so take care of your body in a timely manner.

-After identifying specific hormones that are not enough, or they are in excess, a course of drugs is prescribed to regulate their level.
-It can be tablets or injections.
-Often gynecologists prescribe oral contraceptives to normalize the menstrual cycle.
-Don't be afraid, they are not trying to cheat or make things worse.
-Depending on the results of the tests, some hormonal remedies actually improve menstruation without causing negative consequences.
-The influence of regulating agents depends on the correctness of their selection and dosage, because the active substances are required by the body in the smallest doses, so it is very easy to cross the line of the norm.
-For example, if you overdo it with injections of progesterone with its deficiency, then swelling, nausea, hair loss and pain in the mammary glands may appear.
+After identifying specific hormones that are either deficient or in excess, a course of medications is prescribed to regulate their levels.
+These could be pills or injections.
+Often, gynecologists prescribe oral contraceptives to normalize the menstrual cycle.
+Don't be afraid, they are not trying to deceive or make things worse.
+Depending on the test results, some hormonal remedies actually improve menstruation without causing negative consequences.
+The influence of regulatory agents depends on the correctness of their selection and dosage, because the body requires active substances in the smallest doses, so it is very easy to cross the line of the norm.
+For example, if you overdo it with progesterone injections when there is a lack of it, you may experience swelling, nausea, hair loss and pain in the mammary glands.

-These pills or injections keep the body back to normal if diseases or disorders can no longer be cured.
-This may be due to chronic diseases, constant failures, poor functioning of the endocrine organs, and others.
+These pills or injections keep the body normal if diseases or disorders can no longer be cured.
+This may be due to chronic diseases, constant malfunctions, poor functioning of endocrine organs, and others.
 For example, without insulin injections, a diabetic can die within a few days, even if he does not eat sweets.

 Thyroxine tablets can stop the development of myxedema in people with thyroid dysfunction.